 During the first half of the course, students will be exposed to concepts and skill sets in Database Modeling.
-Ultimately your database models may be submitted hand written.
-However, it is strongly encouraged to put the extra effort in to model your assignments using a modeling tool.
-The modeling tool of choice for this class will be Microsoft Visio; you may also use Microsoft Word and its drawing tools, as the modeling assignments will not be very sophisticated.
-You will be able to obtain a copy of Visio through your Dream Spark account.
+It is strongly encouraged to put extra effort in to model your assignments using a modeling tool.
+The modeling tool of choice for this class will be Microsoft Visio; you may also use Microsoft Word and its drawing tools, as the modeling